 4. Medications – Medicines are also blamed for oily skin.
 Hormone replacement and birth control medications can increase oil production.
 For instance, when you take oral contraceptives, it changes the level of hormones in your body, thus producing excess oil as a side effect.
 Similarly, any medicine that causes dehydration can lead to excess oil when your skin overcompensates the lack of it.

 5. Stress – The body releases the cortisol hormone when you are tensed.
 The cortisol hormone is known to make the sebaceous gland very active.

 6. Overusing skin care products – Many women tend to overuse these products to have cleaner and smoother skin and to look younger.
-They may end up over cleansing or over exfoliating the skin in the process.
-Also, too much makeup can end up trapping oil, and inducing a breakout situation.
+They may end up over cleansing or over-exfoliating the skin in the process.
+Also, too much makeup can end up trapping oil, and induce a breakout situation.

 7. Unnecessary tools for skin care – Never use a wash cloth, hand mitt, cleansing brush or scrubber.
 When you rub too much and apply a lot of pressure, it can irritate your skin and make it excessively dry.
 This can cause the sebaceous gland to overproduce oil to compensate for the loss.

 How Do I Know If I Have Oily Skin